Probabilistic Constrained Reinforcement Learning with Formal Interpretability: Introduction

 \section{Introduction}

-In his seminal work, McCarthy \cite{mccarthy1959programs} proposed the groundbreaking idea that artificial intelligence systems can be realized by representing required knowledge in a certain form, and a general-purpose framework can then reason over appropriate actions to solve given tasks.
-The significant advantage is that this representation can be interpreted and comprehended by users, and the system’s behavior could be improved by making statements to it.
-Reinforcement Learning (RL) is an essential subfield of artificial intelligence that offers a powerful framework to make optimal sequential decisions by interacting with environments.
-It serves as a prime example of McCarthy's idea, as it demonstrates the interconnected and mutually advantageous relationship with general-purpose algorithms \cite{rosbach2019driving,silver2018general}.

-The representation of the sequential decision-making problem as RL (or optimal control) effectively reason optimal policies (or control laws) in the presence of uncertainties.
-However, in practical implementation, such reasoning encounters a persistent difficulty to create a convincing probabilistic interpretation of the reward function and its corresponding optimal policy \cite{levine2018reinforcement,devidze2021explicable,glanois2021survey,levine2022understanding}.
-Consequently, the connections between sequential decision-making and probabilistic inference have been extensively explored in recent years \cite{levine2018reinforcement,kappen2011optimal,kappen2012optimal,okada2020variational,liu2022constrained}.
+Sequential decision-making problems can be represented using Reinforcement Learning (RL) or optimal control technologies to efficiently determine optimal policies or control strategies in the presence of uncertainties \cite{levine2018reinforcement}.
+Nevertheless, such reasoning poses an ongoing challenge to create a convincing interpretation of sequential decision-making and its corresponding optimal policies \cite{devidze2021explicable,levine2022understanding}.
+This challenge in comprehension poses a significant barrier to real-world RL's implementation in safety-critical domains, such as advanced manufacturing \cite{napoleone2020review}, autonomous navigation \cite{fernandez2023trustworthy} and financial trading \cite{mcnamara2016law}.

-Our proposed Adaptive Slicing Wasserstein Variational Optimization (AWaVO) integrates Generalized Sliced Wasserstein Distance (GSWD) with safe distributional RL.
-The aim is to address the following three significant challenges in the RL research community: (\textit{i}) interpretation of reward function design, and its impact on the policy optimization; (\textit{ii}) transparency of RL training processes, e.g., convergence guarantees and corresponding convergence rate; and (\textit{iii}) interpretation of the sequential decision-making process.
-Our contributions can be summarized:

-1) \textbf{A-GSWD}: Adaptive Generalized Slicing Wasserstein Distance (A-GSWD) that integrates GSWD with Safe Distributional RL, where the RL adaptively returns the selection of the slicing directions and hypersurfaces to improve the efficiency and accuracy of the Wasserstein distance computation.

-2) \textbf{AWaVO}: Adaptive Slicing Wasserstein Variational Optimization that utilizes Wasserstein variational inference to reformulate the sequential decision-making problem under uncertainties, and a safe distributional RL to achieve adaptive slicing for A-GSWD.

-3) \textbf{Formal methods for interpretation}: theoretical perspectives are employed to demonstrate formal methods for metric judgment for A-GSWD, interpretation of reward design, transparency of training convergence, and probabilistic interpretation of sequential decisions.
-To the best of our knowledge, this represents the first theoretical understanding from a probabilistic interpretation perspective regarding the reward designing in safe RL.